CS-F372-OS/Assignments-2025/wiki/pintos.md

   pintos -- -h
   ```
 - Anything that comes before the `--` is for the emulator, and anything that comes after is for the Pintos kernel.

+# Working with the Source Code
+- Refer to [Source Code](wiki/source_code.md) for details on how to work with the Pintos source code.